roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 - Sign in to the [Azure Portal](https://portal.azure.com).
 - Select **Azure Active Directory** -> **Enterprise Applications**.
 - Search for, then select **Proseware**.
-- Add the user to the application.
+- View your AD user account that is mapped to the *User* role in to the application.

 ![Proseware's Azure Active Directory enterprise applications](./images/AAD-Enterprise-Application.png)